JimDesu/basis-lang/spec.md

 The constructor body's natural shape is two-phase:

-- **Phase 1: Compute the constituent values.** The body invokes whatever commands are needed to produce the values that will populate the new instance.
+- **Phase 1: Compute the constituent values.** The body invokes whatever commands are needed to produce the values that will populate the new value.
 Each computed value lives in an ordinary local slot &mdash; typically a parameter, a `#`-introduced local, or the result of a may-fail command in expression-position.
 These slots are tracked individually under the standard whole-slot rules; their initialization states are independent.
 - **Phase 2: Atomically initialize the receiver.** The body performs a single `<-` to the CREATE receiver `'r`.
 This single `<-` fills the entire `'r` slot.
 Before this write, `'r` is uninitialized; after this write, `'r` is initialized; there is no intermediate state where some fields are written and others are not.

 The Phase 2 right-hand side is, in practice, an aggregate literal (for records, objects, unions, variants), a sequence literal (for typed buffers), a parenthesized call (where another constructor produces the value), a bare identifier (for value-copy, when applicable), or a bare literal (when a matching constructor is in scope, &sect;7.8).
 Whatever the right-hand side shape, the single `<-` discharges the write-once obligation.

+**The Phase 2 commit is also the embed point for witness-bearing types** (&sect;9.22): for a type whose header carries an unpinned class bound, the constructor call is an installation site &mdash; the witness for each bounded pair is selected at the *call site* (&sect;9.15's precedence) and flows in on the hidden-parameter channel &mdash; and the Phase 2 write stamps the selected dictionary into the value's implementation-managed word as part of the same atomic commit.
+No intermediate state exists in which the value is initialized but its dictionary is not.
+Header-*pinned* bounds (&sect;9.23) stamp nothing: the dictionary is a compile-time constant of the type, and no per-value word exists.

 The pattern is structurally aligned with the language's other commitments.
 A partially-built compound cannot exist; therefore, a failure during construction cannot leave a half-built thing behind.
 The constructor body reads top-to-bottom: compute values, then commit.
 No hidden reordering, no implicit zero-fill, no constructor-chain hidden in an initializer list.